 - Oyster – They can vary in color from light grey or beige to dark brown and have a cap that resembles a fan or an oyster.
 They have a mild flavor and work well in veggie stir-fries.

 - Shiitake has a brown cap resembling an umbrella and a meaty texture.
 These mushrooms are also great in stir-fries and pasta.
 Their stems are tough, so I recommend removing them before cooking and eating.

 They are best stored in a paper bag on a shelf in the refrigerator.
 Keep them out of the crisper drawer, as there may be too much moisture.

 - Use a dry paper towel to rub any dirt or debris off the mushrooms.

-- If your mushrooms have a lot of dirt on them, give them a quick rinse under some running water and pat them dry with a paper towel.
+- If your mushrooms have a lot of dirt, give them a quick rinse under some running water and pat them dry with a paper towel.

-- It’s important not to soak mushrooms as they absorb water and this will affect how well they cook.
+- It’s important not to soak mushrooms as they absorb water, affecting how well they cook.

 Ingredients for vegan mushroom tacos

 - Mushrooms – You’ll need 4 ½ cups of sliced mushrooms.
 You can use any kind, but meatier mushrooms like cremini or portobello work well.

 - Olive oil – For flavor and to help sauté the mushrooms.

 - Garlic – There is no better flavor with mushrooms than garlic, so I use 4 cloves in this recipe.
 You’ll want it minced, so it easily mixes in with the mushrooms.